HuidaeCho/projpicker/README.md

 ### main

-The single Python script `projpicker.py` provides the CLI and API for ProjPicker.
+This branch is the main development and release branch for both the API and CLI of ProjPicker.

 ### rtree-oop